digicatapult/sqnc-node/Upgrade.md

 ## Upgrade Substrate

-This [diener tool](https://crates.io/crates/diener) can be used to update the toml versions easily by upgrading each `cargo.toml` given a specific branch/path.
+This [diener tool](https://crates.io/crates/diener) (which needs to be in the dependencies) can be used to update the toml versions easily by upgrading each `cargo.toml` given a specific branch/path.

 ## Build the Node